Naiseenata/Data_Preprocessing/README.md

 Plotted a histogram of salary to understand its distribution.
 Counted the number of males and females in the dataset and represented it visually using bar chart.
 # 4. Data Encoding
-Converted categorical variables into numerical representations using label encoding for the 'Company' column.
+Converted categorical variables into numerical representations using label encoding for the 'country' column.
 Utilized one-hot encoding for other categorical variables to make them suitable for machine learning algorithms.
 # 5. Feature Scaling
 Performed feature scaling using StandardScaler and MinMaxScaler to bring all features to a similar scale.
 Ensured that the scaling was applied to both the training and test data to maintain consistency.
+# Results
+The data preprocessing process significantly improved the quality and reliability of the dataset, making it suitable for machine learning tasks.
+The cleaned and encoded data is ready to be used for training and evaluating machine learning models.